-Women in the European Parliament (infographics)
+Women in politics: European Parliament facts and figures

 Women should play a prominent role in politics, but how do they fare at the European Parliament?
 Find out in our infographics.